Data modelling

 Semantic models and reuse

-One development that came up repeatedly at the User Days is the shared semantic model.
+One development that keeps coming up is the shared semantic model.
 Instead of every team building its own dataset, the organisation works from one certified model used across the whole business.
 That demands even more discipline in the model.

 When one model is the foundation for dozens of reports from different teams, the structure must be correct, definitions must be unambiguous and naming must be understandable to everyone.
 A good data model is then no longer just a technical foundation — it is a shared frame of reference for the whole organisation.